ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://github.com/hashicorp/terraform/issues/19235

 #### Q68.
 You would like to reuse the same Terraform configuration for your development and production environments with a different state file for each.

-- [ ] A. Which command would you use?
+Which command would you use?

-- [x] B. terraform import
+- [x] A. terraform import
-- [ ] C. terraform workspace
+- [ ] B. terraform workspace
-- [ ] D. terraform state
+- [ ] C. terraform state
-- [ ] E. terraform init
+- [ ] D. terraform init

 >